CarlosEma19/CarlosEma19/README.md

 ### 🚀 Featured Projects

 💻 [**Next.js + Tailwind Landing Page**](#)
-Modular and responsive landing page built with performance and clean design in mind.
+Modular and responsive landing page built with performance and accessibility in mind.

 🐾 [**Veterinary Disease Prediction (Machine Learning)**](#)
-In progress — AI model to predict pet diseases based on clinical data.
+A predictive model to identify pet diseases using clinical data and pattern recognition.

 📂 [**Library Management System in C**](#)
-Simple CLI-based library system using file manipulation.
+Command-line program for managing users and books using file handling and structured logic.

 ---